Accreditation

 • Submit your application and application fee once your application is thoroughly documented and complete.

-ICE and IAS Desk Review
+I.C.E. and IAS Desk Review

 • Applicants will have the opportunity to respond to desk review inquiries.
 Upon submitting a satisfactory response, the onsite audit will be scheduled.